matthewpalmer/matthewpalmer.github.io/_posts/2014-06-21-draw-circle-core-animation-swift-ios.markdown

 category: ios
 ---

-As part of my an upcoming project, I've been playing around with drawing circular borders.
-I've had to find the most efficient way to programmatically draw these circles, since they'll be appearing in really long table views.
-This code will draw a thin, non-animated circular border around a view.
+As part of an upcoming project, I've been playing around with drawing circular borders.
+I needed to find the most efficient way to programmatically draw these circles, since they'll be appearing in really long table views.
+If you have any suggestions, or this code doesn't work for you, [get in touch on Twitter](http://twitter.com/_matthewpalmer).

+The following code will draw a thin, non-animated circular border around a view.
+(See below for drawing animated circles.)

 ```
 override func drawRect(rect: CGRect)